-In the spirit of helping our customers compare and determine which tool is right for them, we’ve had our experts compile some of their biggest pros and cons of each tool below to help you in your research:
+In the spirit of helping our customers compare and determine which tool is right for them, we’ve had our experts compile some of their biggest pros and cons of each testing tool below to help you in your research:

-Overall, we tend to see JMeter adopted as a close replacement to LoadRunner with a robust UI and plugin/support ecosystem to allow for testing of a wide array of protocols.
+Overall, we tend to see JMeter adopted as a close replacement to LoadRunner with a robust UI and plugin/support ecosystem to allow for performance testing of a wide array of protocols.

 - UI for less technical users (could be viewed as a con to technical users)

 - Proven history with frequent major releases, lots of contribution

 - Expansive array of supported protocols and plugins

 - Requires use of UI, no scripting capability (could be viewed as a pro to non-technical users)

 - More resource intensive (bigger deal for massive scale tests)

 Here is a deeper look at the top 3 reasons we love JMeter: